 Now that we are clear on the basics, let us take you through the recommended structure that is sure to give you an outstanding CV.
 Also, let us remind us you that we are giving you guidelines and a structure and everything you put in it should be unique and subject to who you really are, without borrowing.

-Your name is the heading for your CV and write it in bold legible font at the top, in the centre.
+Your name is the heading for your CV so write it in bold legible font at the top, in the centre.
 This is followed by your address and contact number which go as subheadings.
-If you are applying for a UK university, DOB is not necessary and you can mention otherwise.
+If you are applying for a UK university, DOB is not necessary but you can mention anyway.

 Write as bullet points and give effective headings regarding the job roles you have had.
 ‘Data Science Analyst’ or ‘Senior Marketing Executive’ would be the headline.
 Give a subheading with the name of the employer and the timeline of your engagement with them.
 Keep it concise and cover the projects you have worked on and the roles you have taken that reflect your leadership and abilities.
 You will know how exactly, in the sample CV attached at the end of the article.